-Wires are the lines that connect the output of a node to the inputs of other nodes in a network.
-You can think of wires as carrying the data from one node to another.
+Wires are the colored lines that connect the output of a node to the inputs of other nodes in a network.
+You can think of wires as passing the data from one node to another.

 To create a wire: